Legionnaire disease is an infection of the lungs and airways caused by Legionella bacteria.

 Tests that may be done include:

 Antibiotics are used to fight the infection.
-Treatment is started as soon as Legionnaire's disease is suspected, without waiting for confirmation by lab test.
+Treatment is started as soon as Legionnaire disease is suspected, without waiting for results of any lab test.

 Make an appointment with your health care provider if you have any type of breathing problem.